Code-Institute-Submissions/battleships-28/README.md

     - [Git](https://git-scm.com/) - Git was used for version control throughout this project.
     - [Gitpod](https://www.gitpod.io/) - Gitpod was used as the integrated developement environment for the game and to deploy the game.
     - [Github](https://github.com/) - Github was used to host the project through Github pages.
+    ## Deployment
+  The game was deployed to GitHub pages.
+The steps to deploy are as follows:
+    - In the [GitHub repository](https://github.com/ConorG180/battleships), navigate to the Settings tab
+    - From the source section drop-down menu, select the **Main** Branch, then click "Save".
+    - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    The live link can be found [here](https://conorg180.github.io/battleships/)